Jeanne Villepreux-Power

-Jeanne Villepreux-Power, born Jeanne Villepreux (24 September 1794 - 25 January 1871), was a pioneering French marine biologist who in 1832 was the first person to create aquaria for experimenting with aquatic organisms.
-The English biologist Richard Owen referred to her as the "Mother of Aquariophily."
-She was the inventor of the aquarium and the systematic application of the aquarium to study marine life, which is still used today.
-In her time as a forefront cephalopods researcher, she proved that the Argonauta argo produces its own shells, as opposed to acquiring them.
-Villepreux-Power was also a noted dressmaker, author, and conservationist, as well as the first female member of the Catania Accademia Gioenia.
+Jeanne Villepreux-Power, born Jeanne Villepreux (24 September 1794 – 25 January 1871), was a pioneering French marine biologist, described by English biologist Richard Owen as the "Mother of Aquariophily."
+In 1832 she was the first person to invent and create aquaria for experimenting with aquatic organisms.
+The systematic application of the aquarium to study marine life which she created is still used today.
+As a leading researcher on cephalopods, she proved that the Argonauta argo produces its own shells, as opposed to acquiring them.
+Villepreux-Power was also a noted dressmaker, author and conservationist, as well as the first female member of the Accademia Gioenia di Catania in 1832.